qingwanceceliacheng/qingwanceceliacheng.github.io/_news/announcement_17.md

 related_posts: false
 ---

-I began serving as the **Young Professionals Affinity Group Chair** for the IEEE Boston Section.
+I began serving as the **Young Professionals Affinity Group Vice Chair** for the IEEE Boston Section.